-To use this single shot ‘rifle’, all you need do is load the include plastic single round into the ‘cannon’, plug the 650 gram chunk of shootin’ iron into a free USB port, and then using the included software pan & tilt the BB gun until your target is in the crosshairs.
+To use this single shot ‘rifle’, all you need do is load the included plastic single round into the ‘cannon’, plug the 650-gram chunk of shootin’ iron into a free USB port, and then use the included software pan & tilt the BB gun until your target is in the crosshairs.
 When your unsuspecting target is in range, pushing your keyboard’s space bar launches the projectile.

 Ah those days of yore, spending all your allowance in the arcade; or spending your entire birthday party at Chuck.
 E. Cheese’s playing one game: whack-a-mole.
 For those of you too young to play the physical game (as everything is digital nowadays), you too can now spend hours and hours trying to kill those itty bitty moles; thanks to the release of the USB Whack It.

-While the USB Whack It is indeed based upon the original game, it differs in few key areas.
+While the USB Whack It is indeed based upon the original game, it differs in a few key areas.
 First and foremost, the moles do not pop up.
-All the holes are filled with tiny, cute mole like plastic busts which light up.
-Touching the one that lights up is the same as whacking one in the original version.
+All the holes are filled with tiny, cute mole-like plastic busts which light up.
+Touching the one that lights up is the same as the whacking one in the original version.
 Do this before the internal light dims and you get a point.

-And unlike the original, which basically just got faster until you missed too many of the little rodents, the USB Whack It uses a 30 / 60 second timer.
+And unlike the original, which basically just got faster until you missed too many of the little rodents, the $83 USB Whack It uses a 30 / 60-second timer.
 When the time is up, the game is over.
 Your score is displayed on the integrated LCD panel so you will easily be able to compete against your cube mates for who is the true whack-a-mole champion.

-The software also keeps track of your performance, and provides you with a statistical overview so you know how to improve your games.
-This USB dartboard costs $250, but dart beginners can perfect their throwing techniques so they won’t find themselves unprepared when visiting dart bars.
+The software also keeps track of your performance and provides you with a statistical overview so you know how to improve your games.
+This USB dartboard costs $345, but dart beginners can perfect their throwing techniques so they won’t find themselves unprepared when visiting dart bars.

 The puzzle-platform game Portal evidently has created a cult following its debut in 2007.
 Hardcore fans have since also shown a strong passion for the three-legged turrets which themselves have become a hot collectible item.
-Perhaps it’s time to consider a USB miniatured version – exclusively from ThinkGeek.
+Perhaps it’s time to consider a USB miniatured version – exclusively from ThinkGeek (and now Amazon).